scvsar/respondr-lite/deployment/README-preprod.md

 This repo supports deploying a separate pre-production environment into its own Kubernetes namespace and DNS host on the same Application Gateway/Public IP.

+Use `deploy-complete.ps1` with pre-production parameters for the simplest end-to-end flow.
+Helper scripts that previously duplicated this logic have been archived under `_attic/`.

 ## Overview

 **Key Features:**